Enhancing the significance of astrophysical events with multimessenger coincidences: Abstract

 \section{Abstract}

-Coincident multi-messenger observation of cosmic sources can offer numerous benefits.
-One significant advantage is enhancing the detection significance of separate detectors by correlating their data and assuming a joint emission.
-We have formulated an approach for updating the Bayesian posterior probability of an astrophysical origin, namely $p_{\rm astro}$, relying on multi-messenger coincidences.
-We demonstrated this with candidate coincident gravitational waves and high-energy neutrinos.
+Coincident multimessenger observations of cosmic sources can offer numerous benefits, especially when used in the context of synergistic astrophysics.
+One significant advantage is enhancing the detection significance of separate detectors by correlating their data and assuming joint emission.
+We have formulated an approach for updating the Bayesian posterior probability of an astrophysical origin, namely $p_{\rm astro}$, relying on multimessenger coincidences assuming an emission model.
+The description is applicable to any combination of messengers.
+We demonstrated the formalism for the gravitational waves and high-energy neutrinos case.
 Applying our method to the public data of candidate coincident high-energy neutrinos with subthreshold gravitational-wave triggers, we found that in the case of highly energetic neutrino coincidences, $p_{\rm astro}$ can increase from approximately $\sim 0.1$ to $\sim 0.9$.
-This marked improvement makes subthreshold detections much more confident.
+The amount of improvement depends on the assumed joint emission model.
+If models are trusted, the marked improvement makes subthreshold detections much more confident.
+Moreover, the model dependency can also be used to test the consistency of different models.
+This work is a crucial step toward the goal of uniting all detectors on equal footing into a statistically integrated, Earth-sized observatory for comprehensive multimessenger astrophysics.